vramanavar1/seed-webapi/README.md

 # Step 2: Create Azure DevOps Pipeline using azure-pipelines.yml defined in the project

     AzureDevOps pipeline azure-pipelines.yml defined in this project uses following three service connections

     a) vramanavar1 : Connection to GitHub Code Repository
     b) vramanavarDockerRegistry: Connection to Docker Hub Registry
     c) kubeConnection: Connection to Kubernetes Cluster

     Pipeline is structured as below

+    1. Uses "ubuntu-16.04" Hosted-Agent

+    2. Points to origin "master" of vramanavar1/seed-webapi project

+    3. Docker@2: This step uses multi-stage build Dockerfile.
+The image is built and pushed to DockerHub Registry via the service connection

+    4. replacetokens@3: This is extension added to AzureDevOps Organization.
+It is used to replace the tag of the Docker Image present in kubernetes manifest yml (SeedWebApi/kube-deploy.yml) file.
+Build Number is used to tag to newly created docker images.

+    5. KubernetesManifest@0: This steps connects to Kubernetes via the "kubeConnection" service connection.
+By now SeedWebApi/kube-deploy.yml would be pointing to newly created Docker Image (Essentially, by Docker Image tag getting replaced by token replacement task in previous step)

 # Release Azure Resources  (To avoid unnecessary billing)
     # Finally, when you are done working with Kubernetes commandlets; you can delete the resource group as below